pcarion/GithubRepoBrowserRN/README.md

 | `/repoDetail/:repoId` | RepoDetail | `src/pages/RepoDetail/RepoDetail.js` | Information about a given repository |
 | `/issues/:repoName` | IssuesList | `src/pages/IssuesList/IssuesList.js` | List of issues associated to a given repository |
 | `/issue/:repoName/:issueId` | IssueDetail | `src/pages/IssueDetail/IssueDetail.js` | Detail information about an issue |

+* `src/state/index.js`: model/state for the app.
+This module is in charge of doing the Github API calls.
+In a _real_ RN app, we would use a more sophisticated state management like [redux](https://redux.js.org/) or [Mobx](https://mobx.js.org/).
+* `src/components/NavigationBar/NavigationBar.js`: the only reusable components for that app: that's the header of the pages to allow the back navigation.